 There has been considerable M&A activity in the IT services sector over the last 5 years.
 Key buyers in the industry are the big IT services companies such as Accenture, CGI Group, Capgemini, KPMG and Atos.
 Private Equity is also showing more activity in the market, indicating future consolidation and strong expected growth.
-A selection of Private Equity players active in the Dutch IT services market are: Waterland (Ad Ultima Group), Holland Capital (Wortell), Egeria (Ilionx) and The Carlyle Group (HSO).
+A selection of Private Equity players active in the Dutch IT Services market is Waterland (Ad Ultima Group), Holland Capital (Wortell), Egeria (Ilionx) and The Carlyle Group (HSO).
 These Private Equity companies are pursuing a Buy & Build strategy within a specific Internet Technology stack (such as Microsoft Dynamics 365 & Azure).

-High (EBITDA) multiples are paid for large companies
+High (EBITDA) multiples for large companies

 As can be seen in the figure below EBITDA multiples are remarkably high for companies with significant size (> € 100m enterprise value).
 A noticeable transaction in the last years was the acquisition of Luxoft (CH) which provides digital transformation services by IT services company DMX Technology Company (USA) for almost $ 2bn (EBITDA multiple of 20.7!)